RxSwiftCommunity/RxRealm/README.md

 ## Usage

-This library is a very thin wrapper around the reactive classes __RealmSwift__ provides: `Results`, `List` and `AnyRealmCollection`.
+This library is a very thin wrapper around the reactive collection types __RealmSwift__ provides: `Results`, `List` and `AnyRealmCollection`.

-The extension adds two  methods to all of the above classes:
+The extension adds two  methods to all of the above:

 ### asObservable()
 `asObservable()` - emits every time the collection changes: